7robots/7robots.github.io/Moon Facts.md

 ## Orbit:

 - elliptical orbit
-- Rotates at same rate that it revolves around Earth (called synchronous rotation).
+- Rotates at same rate that it revolves around Earth.
 So, same hemisphere always faces Earth all of the time
+	- this is known as synchronous rotation
-- Hence the “dark side” of the Moon
+- As a result, we never see the far side (or “dark side”) of the Moon from the surface of the Earth
 - Moon makes a complete orbit of the Earth in 27 days
-- It appears to orbit us every 29 days, trick due to the fact that we are moving as well, rotating on our axis, and orbiting the Sun
+- It appears to orbit us every 29.5 days, trick due to the fact that we are moving as well, rotating on our axis, and orbiting the Sun

 ## Composition: